Amazon Marketplace

 Andon Cord is a lean manufacturing concept from Japan (originally Toyota) that allows workers to halt production when quality issues are detected.
 In Amazon's context, it is used metaphorically for quality control systems and escalation mechanisms to quickly address problems.

-Open term pageB2B
+Open glossary pageB2B

 Business to Business